Last Updated on September 27, 2020 by Sunny Staff

 - Accurate inventories.
 Sales, returns, and new stock added through either WooCommerce or QuickBooks will be reflected in both systems.
 WooCommerce actually has a great product listing function that can be synced to QuickBooks.
 Or use QuickBooks’ inventory function if you prefer its environment; either way, both systems will maintain identical descriptions.

 - Correct customer data.
 Changes customers make to their accounts, such as new contact information or payment methods, will be seamlessly recorded and shared from WooCommerce to QuickBooks.
 This will help ensure that future purchases are completed quickly and without any hiccups that can result in an abandoned shopping cart.

 - Stay up to date on taxes.
 QuickBooks’ sales tax calculator automatically applies the correct sales tax for the state (and sometimes county or city) the customer lists on his shipping information.

 How key is data syncing to your business?
 Do you need to sync often, or is a daily sync enough?
 Different plans offer different syncing options.

-- MyWorks offers unlimited real-time syncing on all its plans, a valuable tool if you sell a lot of bulk product or just sell a lot of product in short periods of time.
+- MyWorks offers unlimited real-time syncing on all its plans, a valuable tool if you sell a lot of bulk products or just sell a lot of products in short periods of time.